 She laughed bitterly; yes, she mused, she was glad Harry and Ginny weren't here to see her.

 And Ron?
 Who knew where Ron was.
-Although she wasn't as angry anymore about his betrayal - she didn't have the energy to feel much of anything but dull, debilitating grief these days - they hadn't been in contact for a year now, and the last she'd heard of him he was happy with his profession as a policeman - he hadn't had to give up his job to be with her, she caught herself thinking bitterly - and happily engaged to Lavender Brown, the pretty model she'd caught him with that fateful night all those months ago.
+After breaking up over a year ago, contact had been scarce between the two, and the last she'd heard of him he was happy with his profession as a policeman - he hadn't had to give up his job to be with her, she caught herself thinking bitterly - and happily engaged to Lavender Brown, a pretty model with a promising career in film.

 Yes, Hermione Granger was perfectly content to wallow in self-pity alone, thank you very much.

 A knock sounded, the sharp noise ringing through the otherwise silent flat.
 She froze; who could that be?
 Maybe that person would go away if she just kept quiet -

 She stayed silent, her head tilted as she listened carefully for the visitor.
 Her heart beat quickly, her palms sweating at the possibility of having to face another pitying face, another curious person wanting to see someone who had been personally affected by those "dreadful Death Eaters."